 St. Anna’s Lutheran church

-The church has been rebuilt and exoanded over time.
-It was built as a Catholic church and was called st. Mary's.
-After the Reformation of the 16th century and the conversion of the local German barns as well local Latvians, the church was renamed St. Anna's.
+Tge church has been rebuilt and expanded over time.
+It was built as a Catholic church and was called St. Mary's.
+After the Reformation of the local German barons as well local Latvians, the church was renamed St. Anna's.

 Mazsalacas novada pašvaldība